Cheapest Car Insurance Companies in Georgia (2023)

 Cheapest car insurance for young drivers: Georgia Farm Bureau

-Georgia Farm Bureau offers the cheapest car insurance to young drivers in Georgia, charging 18-year-olds rates that average $187 a month for minimum coverage and $366 a month for full coverage.
+Georgia Farm Bureau offers the cheapest car insurance to teen drivers in Georgia, charging 18-year-olds rates that average $187 a month for minimum coverage and $366 a month for full coverage.

-In Georgia, the average price of car insurance for 18-year-olds is more than triple the rates available to most adults in their mid-30s or older.
+In Georgia, the average price of car insurance for 18-year-olds is more than triple the rate available to drivers in their mid-30s.

 Georgia Farm Bureau $187 $366